Contents

 RRSP Matching and Taxable Benefits

 The great thing about an RRSP matching program is that the tax process for employee contributions is similar to that of a personal RRSP.
-The RRSP account is a registered account with the CRA under the employee's name.
-Any contributions made to that account are then considered tax deductible and considered part of your annual contribution room.
+The RRSP account is a registered account with the CRA under the employee’s name.
+Any contributions made to that account are then considered tax-deductible and considered part of your annual contribution room.

 With an RRSP, it isn’t mandatory to claim your contributions.
 However, the idea of an RRSP is to defer your taxes until retirement so that it can be considered taxable income.
-Due to the fact you’re likely to be earning less in retirement and have a lower tax bracket, the tax you pay on that income is going to be less.
+Due to the fact that you’re likely to be earning less in retirement and have a lower tax bracket, the tax you pay on that income is going to be less.
+What you claim from your RRSP can be put towards an amount you owe to the Canada Revenue Agency or be gotten back as a credit.
+Many choose to take those funds and then invest them in their RRSP.

 The Average RRSP Matching in Canada